 Have you ever wondered what motivates you—what gives you the reason for the things that you do and the sacrifices you make?

-This book provides an eye-opening discussion about what motivates human actions.
+Meaning in Life and Why It Matters provides an eye-opening discussion about what motivates human actions.
 Is it altruism?
 Egoism?

 The author, Susan Wolf, has another theory: Human actions are motivated by love for the things we believe are worthy of our love.
 And through these actions, life becomes imbued with meaning.